amaankhan02/graph-thereum/Contract.md

 as alerting a staff member, may be taken on a case by case basis decided by the other team members.
-3. **Conflict Resolution** All conflicts within the team will be decided by a majority vote and tie's will be broken by flipping a coin.
+3. **Conflict Resolution** All conflicts within the team will be decided by a majority vote and ties will be broken by flipping a coin.

 ## Signatures
 - Neil Kaushikkar - neilk3
-- Akul Gupta - Akulg3
+- Akul Gupta - akulg3
 - Amaan Khan - amaanmk2
 - Aman Khinvasara - amantk2